Aprilhanlu/hse-crypto-statistical-arbitrage/README.md

 # Recomender System for Cryptocurrencies Arbitrage

-This repository contains a demo version of a recomender system for cryptocurrencies arbitrage.
-Recomender system is based on plain Pair Trading strategy.
+This repository contains a demo version of a recommender system for cryptocurrencies arbitrage.
+The recommender system is based on plain Pair Trading strategy.

 `Research Pair Trading Opportunities.ipynb` is a brief overview of research devoted to searching cointegrated sets of stock.

-`demo.py` contains demo version of the project which allows you to trade ('ETH-USD', 'BCH-USD', 'LTC-USD') set of currencies on historical period from "2018-03-10" to "2018-12-14" using recomendation from recomender system.
+`demo.py` contains demo version of the project which allows you to trade ('ETH-USD', 'BCH-USD', 'LTC-USD') set of currencies on a historical period from "2018-03-10" to "2018-12-14" using recommendations from the recommender system.

 # Demo User Manual